Metabolic regulation and manipulation of immune cell function in tissues

 Mucosal-Associated Invariant T (MAIT) Cells Are Highly Activated and Functionally Impaired in COVID-19 Patients

-Deschler S, Kager J, Erber J, Fricke L, Koyumdzhieva P, Georgieva A, Lahmer T, Wiessner JR, Voit F, Schneider J, Horstmann J, Iakoubov R, Treiber M, Winter C, Ruland J, Busch DH, Knolle PA, Protzer U, Spinner CD, Schmid RM, Quante M and Böttcher K.
+Deschler S, Kager J, Erber J, Fricke L, Koyumdzhieva P, Georgieva A, Lahmer T, Wiessner JR, Voit F, Schneider J, Horstmann J, Iakoubov R, Treiber M, Winter C, Ruland J, Busch DH, Knolle PA, Protzer U, Spinner CD, Schmid RM, Quante M, Böttcher K. Mucosal-Associated Invariant T (MAIT) Cells Are Highly Activated and Functionally Impaired in COVID-19 Patients.

 • 2021